If something happens to you, what happens to your pet?

 Q: What can pet owners do to make sure their pets are cared for, should something happen?

 A: Make a will!
 First and foremost, talk to friends and family to determine who might like to care for your pet.
 Then create that will.
-AHS also offers our Loved for Life program to Legacy Circle members, but a will ensures you’re leaving your pet to someone you already know and trust.
+AHS also offers our Loved for Life program to Legacy Circle members, but a will can ensure you’re leaving your pet to someone you already know and trust.

 Q: If I don’t have much of an estate, why do I need a will?
 What’s the point?